wasmCloud/adr/README.md

-# adr
+# Architectural Decision Record

-Journal of Architectural Decision Records made for the project
+Journal of Architectural Decision Records made for the project.
+The markdown that feeds this site can be found in the `gh-pages` branch.